-- II.A.2.
+II.A.2.
 The program director and, as applicable, the program's leadership team, must be provided with support adequate for administration of the program based upon its size and configuration.
+(Core)

-(Core) - II.A.2.a) At a minimum, the program director must be provided with the dedicated time and support specified below for administration of the program: (Core)
+II.A.2.a) At a minimum, the program director must be provided with the dedicated time and support specified below for administration of the program: (Core)

 Number of Approved Minimum Support

 Fellow Positions Required (FTE)

-<7 0.2
+<7 0.20

 7-9 0.25

-10-12 0.3
+10-12 0.30

 >12 0.35

-II.A.2.b)

-Programs must appoint at least one of the subspecialty-certified core faculty members to be associate program director(s).
-The associate program director(s) must be provided with support equal to a dedicated minimum time for administration of the program as follows: (Core)
+II.A.2.b) Programs must appoint at least one of the subspecialty-certified core faculty members to be associate program director(s).
+(Core)

+II.A.2.c) Tthe associate program director(s) must be provided with support equal to a dedicated minimum time for administration of the program as follows: (Core)

 Number of Approved Minimum Support

 Fellow Positions Required (FTE)

-<7 0
+<7 Refer to PR II.B.4.c)

 7-9 0.13

 10-12 0.14

 >12 0.15